mjenquine/GA-SEIR-Course/unit_4/w10d05/homework/README.md

 ![](https://i.imgur.com/mS4bLMs.png)

-# MORNING LAB
+# Homework

-In this lab you will
+In this homework you will

 * **generate** a model instead of making it from scratch
 * **use Faker** to seed data